alistairholmes/alistairholmes/README.md

 ### Hi there 👋

 I am Alistair.
 Thanks for dropping by!
 I'm a Mobile App Developer that builds apps for businesses and individuals.
-I founded [Sika App](https://sika.co.zw/) and currently serving as a community lead for [Flutter Zimbabwe](https://twitter.com/FlutterZimbabwe).
+I founded [Sika App](https://sika.co.zw/) and currently serving as a Co-Organizer for [Flutter Zimbabwe](https://twitter.com/FlutterZimbabwe) and [Flutter Africa](https://twitter.com/Flutter_Africa).
 Flutter is my go to framework when making different applications, however I also have experience in native development and a graduate of the Google Android Africa Scholarship program.
 You can find me at events like Hacktoberfest and ForLoop Zimbabwe (maybe at Flutter events soon😏).

 - :man_technologist: I’m currently working for QubedLab
 - 🌱 I’m currently learning how to make desktop apps